9001/copyparty/README.md

 replace copyparty passwords with oauth and such

-you can disable the built-in password-based login sysem, and instead replace it with a separate piece of software (an identity provider) which will then handle authenticating / authorizing of users; this makes it possible to login with passkeys / fido2 / webauthn / yubikey / ldap / active directory / oauth / many other single-sign-on contraptions
+you can disable the built-in password-based login system, and instead replace it with a separate piece of software (an identity provider) which will then handle authenticating / authorizing of users; this makes it possible to login with passkeys / fido2 / webauthn / yubikey / ldap / active directory / oauth / many other single-sign-on contraptions

 a popular choice is [Authelia](https://www.authelia.com/) (config-file based), another one is [authentik](https://goauthentik.io/) (GUI-based, more complex)